Ujjwalgutta/Pneumonia-Detection/README.md

 This was an academic project implemented for the Deep Learning Using Media Understanding course.

-Team:
+Team Members:
 * Ujjwal Gutta
 * Ganesh Vanama

 # Pneumonia-Detection
 * Analyze chest xrays for diagonising pneumonia and locate the regions with heat map.